chrisxfire/chrisxfire.github.io/content/notes/_net/linq/data-transformations.md

     Console.WriteLine(person);
 ```

-## Selecting a Subset of each Source Element
+## selecting a subset of each source element
 ```cs
 var query1 = from cust in customers select cust.City; // This select just one member of the source element